Do Not Buy List

 Cyclosiloxanes in sunscreen and hair products (watch out for “cyclomethicone” on the label).

-The Silent Spring Institute has a dowloadable wallet card with this information on it.
+The Silent Spring Institute has a downloadable wallet card with this information on it.

 The Institute also suggests avoiding products with lavender and tea tree oil, though I haven’t been able to verify why.
 I know that these are herbal anti-microbials that perhaps become chemicals of concern in concentrated or distilled formulations.
 For instance, thyme is a cooking herb, whose oil is used in herbal cough syrup, but such cough syrup must be kept out of children’s reach, since drinking several teaspoons of thyme oil can cause brain damage.